IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### renderingDirection
-The direction that a set of Canvases _SHOULD_ be displayed to the user.
+The direction that a set of Canvases _SHOULD_ be displayed in to the user.
 This specification defines four direction values in the table below.
 Others may be defined externally and given as a full URI.

 The value _MUST_ be a string, taken from the table below or a full URI.